daidodo/format-imports-vscode/README.md

 `import-sorter.json` is searched in a similar way if it's a relative path.

-If `"tsImportSorter.configuration.configurationFileName"` is an absolute path, e.g. `/path/to/import-sorter.json`, no search is needed.
+If `"tsImportSorter.configuration.configurationFileName"` is an absolute path, e.g. `/path/to/import-sorter.json` or `C:\path\to\import-sorter.json`, no search is needed.

 ### Ignore files or import declarations